Pet Food & Nutrition (Dog + Cat)

 Supplementing with fish oil (EPA/DHA) or adding a small amount of canned pumpkin for fiber can boost skin health and improve stool consistency.
 Most Reddit users see added benefit when these are combined with a novel‑protein food.

-Best Dry Food for Cats with Constipation Guide
+Soft Dry Food for Cats with Bad Teeth Reddit Guide